 Their art commissions often showed biblical scenes with members of the Medici family depicted as saints or donors.
 This practice connected their wealth and status to religious faith.

-The Medici family chapels became important spaces for private worship and public ceremony.
+The Medici family chapels became significant spaces for both private worship and public ceremonies.
 Artists created frescoes, sculptures, and paintings that filled these chapels with images of spiritual power and family achievement.

 These chapels also became burial places, reinforcing the family’s spiritual presence in Florence.